Blunk-electronic/ET/README.md

 - The script installs the executable binary et in $HOME/bin and further-on creates a hidden directory .ET in $HOME where other configuration files live.
 - Currently there is nothing to do in the configuration directory -> leave it as it is.
 - For help contact info@blunk-electronic.de .
 You are highly welcome :-)

+#### Why Ada ??
+- The only programming language that provides a robust and strong typing system is Ada.
+- Objects and structures within a schematic, library and board layout are very very complex things and require sound modelling.
+- If saftey critical and military applications use Ada, then is must be good for an advanced ECAD system as well.
+- Ada is beautiful :-)